rust-lang/rust/text/0000-kinds-of-allocators.md

 The `alloc` method returns an `Address` when it succeeds, and `dealloc` takes such an address as its input.
 But the client must also provide metadata for the allocated block like its size and alignment.
-This is encapsulated in the `Kind` argument to `alloc` and `dealloc`.
+This is encapsulated in the `Layout` argument to `alloc` and `dealloc`.

-### Kinds of allocations
+### Memory layouts

-A `Kind` just carries the metadata necessary for satisfying an allocation request.
+A `Layout` just carries the metadata necessary for satisfying an allocation request.
 Its (current, private) representation is just a size and alignment.

-The more interesting thing about `Kind` is the family of public methods associated with it for building new kinds via composition; these are shown in the [kind api][].
+The more interesting thing about `Layout` is the family of public methods associated with it for building new layouts via composition; these are shown in the [layout api][].

 ### Reallocation Methods